FedCor: Correlation-Based Active Client Selection Strategy for Heterogeneous Federated Learning: Experiments

 Collecting training data in the GP update rounds brings communication overhead, since we need to broadcast the model to all the clients.
 Thus, it is important to investigate the minimal GP update frequency.
 We vary the GP training interval and show the accuracy curves in Figure~\ref{fig:interval}.
 We set $\Delta t= 10,20,500$ with $\beta=0.95,0.95,0.99$ for the experiments on FMNIST, and $\Delta t=50,100,2000$ with $\beta=0.97,0.97,0.999$ for the experiments on CIFAR-10, respectively.
 As shown in the figures, the performance degrades very slightly with larger training intervals.
-It is noteworthy that even if we do not update the GP model after the warm-up phase (noted as $\Delta t=500$ for FMNIST, and $\Delta t=2000$ for CIFAR-10), FedGP still achieves faster convergence than the random selection strategy.
-This indicates that the correlations learned by the GP model are stable, which supports our assumptions in Section~\ref{Sec:Method}.
-Therefore, one only needs to train the correlation model in the warm-up phase, which can reduce the communication overhead.
+It is noteworthy that even if we do not update the GP model after the warm-up phase (noted as $\Delta t=500$ for FMNIST, and $\Delta t=2000$ for CIFAR-10), FedCor still achieves faster convergence than the random selection strategy.
+These results indicate that the correlations learned by the GP model are stable, which supports our assumption in Section~\ref{SubSec:Train}.
+In a word, one can largely reduce the communication overhead by training the GP model with a very low frequency while guaranteeing the convergence rate and accuracy under the communication-bounded FL setting.